Issue of Equity and Total Voting Rights () | aktiencheck.de

 This early bird discount was available to investors whom subscribed for New Shares for the first £7.5m across the six VCTs participating in the Offers.
 The cost of these discounts is being borne by the Manager, Albion Ventures LLP.

-The Company has received applications for 2,436,624 New Ordinary shares at an issue price of 30.4 pence per share from existing shareholders and 987,718 New Ordinary shares at an issue price of 30.5 pence per share for new subscribers, both of which qualified for the early bird discount.
-A further 8,997,127 New Ordinary shares will be allotted at an issue price of 30.7 pence per share.
-The net proceeds for this allotment by the Company are approximately £3,699,000.
+The Company has received applications for 1,063,482 New Ordinary shares at an issue price of 70.2 pence per share from existing shareholders and 377,120 New Ordinary shares at an issue price of 70.6 pence per share for new subscribers, both of which qualified for the early bird discount.
+A further 3,856,902 New Ordinary shares be allotted at an issue price of 70.9 pence per share.
+The net proceeds for this allotment by the Company are approximately £3,644,000.

-Application has been made to the Financial Conduct Authority for 12,421,469 New Ordinary shares to be admitted to the Official List and to the London Stock Exchange for the New Ordinary shares to be admitted to trading on the London Stock Exchange's market for listed securities.
+Application has been made to the Financial Conduct Authority for 5,297,504 New Ordinary shares to be admitted to the Official List and to the London Stock Exchange for the New Ordinary shares to be admitted to trading on the London Stock Exchange's market for listed securities.
 The New Ordinary shares rank pari passu with the existing shares in issue.
+The record date in respect of the dividend of 1 penny per share paid on 31 January 2017 was 13 January 2017, and as a result, the New Ordinary shares would not qualify for this dividend.

 It is expected that admission will become effective, and that dealings in the shares will commence on or before 8.00 a.m. on 2 February 2017.